If you have a Nintendo 3DS gaming console, you already know how amazing it is to see things in 3D.

 - You need a 64-bit operating system.
 It is not that difficult to get.

 - The problem is with the graphics chip.
-Your system needs to have a graphics chip with OpenGL 3.3 (or higher) support.
+Your system needs a graphics chip with OpenGL 3.3 (or higher) support.
 If you don’t have a graphics card or if your graphics card does not have OpenGL support, you can achieve that using software implementation such as Mesa.
-In case you are wondering whether my graphics card works or not, well, it does!
+In case you are wondering whether my graphics card works, well, it does!
 It has support for OpenGL 4.3.

-- If you want Citra to function at full speed, it is recommended that you use a CPU with at least 4 cores.
-Core i5 will work just fine.
-Also, it is recommended that you have at least 8 GB RAM.
+- If you want Citra to function at full speed, you should use a CPU with at least 4 cores.
+A Core i5 will work just fine.
+You should also have at least 8 GB RAM.

 Emulator Name | Citra |